KieronQuinn/PersistentSearch/README.md

 ## Usage

 Android Studio:
-Add the Sonatype respository if you have not already:
+Add the Sonatype repository if you have not already:
 ```
 maven {
         url "https://oss.sonatype.org/content/repositories/snapshots"